jburguete/genetic/README.md

 1. In order to use OpenMPI compilation do in a terminal (in 64 bits version):
 > $ export PATH=$PATH:/usr/lib64/openmpi/bin

-2. Then, follow steps 1 to 4 of the previous Debian 8 section.
+2. Then, follow steps 1 to 4 of the previous Debian 8 section

 BUILDING IN OTHER PROGRAMS
 --------------------------